 Besides, 10% of working women reported that their managers refused to promote them, compared to 5% of men who encountered the same problems with their promotion.
 As for gender bias in hiring statistics, 7% of women versus 4% of men didn’t get a job they applied for, even though they were equally qualified for the position.

 4. 15% of female employees haven’t received enough support from their supervisors.

 (Pew Research Center)

 Manager’s support is more important than people may think.
 Unfortunately, not all employees get it.
-As you may guess, it’s women who are constantly denied support when they need it most.
+As you may guess, women are constantly denied support when they need it most.

-As sexism statistics show, working women don’t have enough support from their managers or senior leaders.
-More precisely, 15% of women reported receiving less support versus 7% of men who had such an experience.
+Working women don’t have enough support from their managers or senior leaders, as sexism statistics show.
+More precisely, only 7% of men had such an experience.
 Also, one out of ten women stated that managers counted them out for some essential tasks, as opposed to 5% of men.

 5. Women earn around 20% less than men.